-Prerequisites for Student Teaching are as follows:
+Prerequisites for Student Teaching

 - 1. Admission by letter to a Teacher Education program at Georgia Southwestern State University at least two semesters prior to the Student Teaching semester; - 2.
 Completion of fifteen semester hours of credit in residence at Georgia Southwestern, including the content methods course specific to the majors; - 3.
 Completion of the General Core Curriculum with a minimum grade point average of 2.5 on all core work whether taken at other colleges/universities or at Georgia Southwestern; - 4.
 Completion of all course work required except Student Teaching with a grade of C or higher whether taken at other colleges/universities or at Georgia Southwestern.
-A minimum grade point average of 2.50 is required in each concentration for Middle Grades Education candidates;

-- 5. An institution grade point average of 2.5 or higher in all program course work whether taken at other colleges/universities or at Georgia Southwestern; - 6.
+A minimum grade point average of 2.50 is required in each concentration for Middle Grades Education candidates; - 5.
+An institution grade point average of 2.5 or higher in all program course work whether taken at other colleges/universities or at Georgia Southwestern; - 6.
 Recommendation by major advisor and endorsement by the appropriate area curriculum committee. - 7.
-Documentation of a Criminal Background Check and proof of educational liability insurance.
+Documentation of a valid Pre-Service Certificate issued by the Georgia Professional Standards Commission.